jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 - `output_directory`: The name of the output directory containing training results.
 - `kwargs`: Additional parameters for the requested visualizations.

 The function first loads the feature metadata from the `ground_truth_metadata` file.
 Then, it extracts the ground truth values for the two specified output features using the `_extract_ground_truth_values` function.
-Next, it retrieves the probabilities for each model using the `_get_cols_from_predictions` function.
-Finally, it calls the `confidence_thresholding_2thresholds_3d` function to perform the visualization using the loaded data and specified parameters.
+Next, it retrieves the probabilities per model using the `_get_cols_from_predictions` function, passing the probabilities, column names, and metadata as arguments.
+Finally, it calls the `confidence_thresholding_2thresholds_3d` function, passing the probabilities per model, ground truth values, metadata, output feature names, output directory, and additional parameters.

-The function does not return any value.
+The function does not return any value (`None`).

 ### **Function Details**
 The given code defines a function `confidence_thresholding_2thresholds_3d_cli` that loads model data from files and performs a visualization task using the loaded data.